We know that too much salt is bad for our health, but what is ‘too much salt’? How can we reduce our salt intake?

 Some manufacturers quote Recommended Daily Amounts (RDA) of sodium.
 Up to 5% is low sodium, over 20% is high.
 Remember that 1 gram salt contains 0.4 grams of sodium.

 Anything else we should know?

-• We need to reduce the salt we currently consume to around 6 grams a day (i.e. around a teaspoon).
+- We need to reduce the salt we currently consume to about 6 grams/day – about a teaspoon.

-• So we should eat less processed food, as this is usually the main source of salt in our diet.
+- We should eat less processed food, as these foods are usually the main source of salt in our diet.

-• Eating more natural unprocessed food (like fruit, vegetables and unprocessed meat and fish) will produce a better balance of sodium and potassium and reduce the risk of high blood pressure, CVD and stroke.
+- Eating more natural, unprocessed food (like fruit, vegetables and unprocessed meat and fish) will result in a better balance of sodium and potassium and therefore reduce the risk of high blood pressure and CVD.

-Rachel Laughton-Scott September 2013, Reviewed and updated by Devika K K Jethwa December 2016.
-Next review date September 2019
+Reviewed and updated by Kirulagini Sivamathavan, October 2020.
+Next review date September 2024